Thomas Arnold: Rugby School

 Arnold developed the praepostor (prefect) system, in which sixth-form students were given powers over every part of the school (managed by himself) and kept order in the establishment.
 The 1857 novel by Thomas Hughes, Tom Brown's School Days, portrays a generation of boys "who feared the Doctor with all our hearts, and very little besides in heaven or earth; who thought more of our sets in the School than of the Church of Christ, and put the traditions of Rugby and the public opinion of boys in our daily life above the laws of God."

 Arnold was no great enthusiast for sport, which was permitted only as an alternative to poaching or fighting with local boys and did not become part of Rugby's curriculum until 1850.
 He described his educational aims as being the cure of souls first, moral development second, and intellectual development third.
 However, this did not prevent Baron de Coubertin from considering him the father of the organized sport he admired when he visited English public schools, including Rugby in 1886.
 When looking at Arnold's tomb in the school chapel he recalled that he felt suddenly as if he were looking on "the very cornerstone of the British empire".
 Coubertin is thought to have exaggerated the importance of sport to Thomas Arnold, whom he viewed as "one of the founders of athletic chivalry".
 The character-forming influence of sport, with which Coubertin was so impressed, is more likely to have originated in the novel Tom Brown's School Days than exclusively in the ideas of Arnold himself.
 "Thomas Arnold, the leader and classic model of English educators," wrote Coubertin, "gave the precise formula for the role of athletics in education.
 The cause was quickly won.
 Playing fields sprang up all over England."

 Oxford University

 Arnold was involved in not a few controversies, educational and religious.
 As a churchman he was a decided Erastian and strongly opposed to the High Church party.
 His 1833 Principles of Church Reform is linked with the beginnings of the Broad Church movement.
 In 1841, he was appointed Regius Professor of Modern History at Oxford.

-The Catholic University

-In Ireland, Arnold's one-time Oxford University colleague, John Henry Newman, appointed Arnold to Professor of English at the Catholic University, now known as University College Dublin.